-It is a requirement that the development of this Policy and Plan and the actions within it have been informed by the input of staff, students and parents and carers.
-We have achieved this by using the following to shape the Policy and Plan:
+It is a requirement that the development of this policy and objectives and the actions within it have been informed by the input of staff, students and parents and carers.
+We have achieved this by using the following:

-- feedback from parent questionnaires, parents' evenings, report acknowledgements and review days; - input from staff surveys and through staff meetings/INSET; - feedback from the School Council, PSHE lessons, and whole school surveys on children's attitudes to self and school; - issues raised in annual reviews or reviews of progress on Individual Education Plans, mentoring and support; - feedback at governing body meetings and via the SEND and other link Governors.
+- feedback from parent questionnaires, parents' evenings, report acknowledgements and review days; - input from staff surveys and through staff meetings/INSET; - feedback from the School Council and pastoral group; - issues raised in reviews of progress on student passports, mentoring and support; - feedback at governing body meetings and via the SEND and other link Governors.